Clinical Assistant Professor; Adult Neurology Residency Program Director

-I am a neurologist specializing in treating patients who experience headaches, migraines, cluster headaches and post-traumatic headaches.
+I am a neurologist specializing in treating patients who experience headache, migraine, cluster headache and post-traumatic headache.
 I also care for patients who experience headache during pregnancy and lactation.
 I use a mixture of lifestyle modification and medications to address my patients’ conditions.
 I am also experienced in botulinum toxin injections and nerve block injections.

 After completing my residency, I obtained further specialty training in headache medicine at Harvard Medical School/Brigham and Women’s Hospital.
 Practicing in Boston’s original City Hospital has equipped me with a wealth of experience and expertise in caring for individuals from diverse cultures and economic backgrounds.
 I currently see patients at both Buffalo General Medical Center (BGMC) outpatient neurology clinics as well as the UBMD Neurology Main Street clinic in Williamsville, where I continue to care for patients who come from diverse backgrounds.
 I feel privileged to practice with the UBMD practice plan; the opportunity affords me the clinical time to understand my patients’ individual needs and provide them with the best treatment solutions.
 I also care for adult inpatients with a wide variety of neurological diseases at BGMC and work as part of a team to provide consultation and inpatient management.

-My research interests largely mirror my clinical interests, but also include evaluating research integrity and trial registration in the medical literature.
+My research interests largely mirror my clinical interests, but also include evaluating research integrity in the medical literature.

 My family and I feel fortunate to once again call Western New York home.
 My goal is to decrease the suffering of individuals in my community who suffer from disabling headaches.